OXID-eSales/developer_documentation/modules/testing/codeception/write_new_test.rst

         - Codeception\Extension\RunFailed

-Then there is an additional configuration file (we only have **acceptance.suite.yml** for now) for each suite containing information like enabled Codeception modules.
+There is an additional configuration file for each suite (we only have **acceptance.suite.yml** for now) containing information about enabled Codeception modules, Actor and so.

 ::